rayhanur-rahman/resumewebsitebuilder/milestone3/PROCESS.md

 ## Scrum meeting
 [Here](https://docs.google.com/document/d/1WSpF12QC6ngRVm-wY1Dg5f6evlgZ2TMK4O29R8ocZuU/edit?usp=sharing) is the google doc that we  used to record the meeting minutes.

-The meeting minutes were also maintained in the [repository](../SCRUM Meeting Minutes/meetingMinutes.md)
+The meeting minutes were also maintained in this [repository](../SCRUM_Meeting_Minutes/meetingMinutes.md).